-"These canines are not pets.
-They are highly trained, highly trusted members of our police force who serve the community in many important ways every day.
+"These canines are highly trained, highly trusted members of our police force who serve the community in many important ways every day.
 We expect a lot of people will be anxious to help improve and support the Boise Police canine program." said Braddock.

 "This is a great opportunity for ICF to assist the City of Boise with an important project that will maintain and improve the safety and livability of the city," said Idaho Community Foundation President Bob Hoover.

 The Boise Police Canine Foundation is a charitable fund that supports the operation of the Boise Police Canine Unit beyond the departments annual operating budget.

 The Boise Police Department is not allowed to accept donations, though citizens grateful for police services have generously offered to contribute over the years.
 By partnering with the Idaho Community Foundation, the Boise Police Department can accept contributions toward purchasing new police dogs and supporting its existing dogs.

 Why did BPD partner with the Idaho Community Foundation?

 The ICL will manage fund donations to the Boise Police Canine Foundation, creating efficiency for both the Boise PD and citizens who wish to donate.
 The ICL also guarantees exposure for the Boise Police Canine Foundation to a wide array of potential donors.

 The Idaho Community Foundation works with nonprofit organizations throughout the state by gathering funds from individual donors, groups and foundations.
 The ICL is able to grow those funds through investments to meet donors charitable objectives, while granting funds for a broad variety of worthwhile and critical projects, like the Boise Police Canine Foundation.